MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

 ## Survival Server

 This is a vanilla Minecraft survival server for our more advanced Minecrafters.
-This server can be joined from default Minecraft launcher.
+This server can be joined from the default Minecraft launcher.

 * Server address: **mcusurvival.crafted.pro**
-* Minecraft version: 1.20.6
+* Minecraft version: 1.21

 This is a whitelisted server.
 To be added to the server email your username to info@minecraftu.org.